jku-vds-lab/projection-space-explorer/README.md

 To decorate a property with a modifier, the modifier has to be prepended to the propertyname and separated by an underscore (e.g. “fingerprint_1”, “fingerprint_2” etc).

-The predefined "smiles" modifier has a special function: if a property is decorated with "smiles_*" the system will recognize the property as a SMILES string and thus show the compound structure in the lineup table.
+The predefined "smiles" modifier has a special function: if a property is decorated with "smiles_*" the system will recognize the property as a SMILES string and thus show the compound structure in the LineUp table.

 If there is no "fingerprint" modifier in the properties of a dataset, the system will create them automatically using the built-in RDKit function: https://rdkit.readthedocs.io/en/latest/GettingStartedInPython.html#morgan-fingerprints-circular-fingerprints.

 ## Project
 When the data is loaded the x and y properties are used as initial positions for the scatterplot.
 If x and y are not specified they will be randomly initialized.
 The values for x and y can then be calculated with a projection method.

 Currently only UMAP projection is available for CIME.
 To implement the projection we used this library: https://github.com/PAIR-code/umap-js.
 The JavaScript library code is a reimplementation of this python library https://github.com/lmcinnes/umap, with the difference that the JS library uses random seed points as initialization by default.

 ### Parameters